 You can upload your own MP3 files in two ways: first, you can open up the main menu in the web interface, choose Upload music, and then either pick files from your computer or drag files from another window into your browser.

 The second option, which makes more sense if you're dealing with large numbers of tracks, is to use the desktop music manager - install this little app on your system, point it towards the folders where your MP3 files are stored, and the program takes care of the rest.
 Once uploaded, tracks appear in your library in the web interface.

 Now the tracks are in Google's cloud, you can stream them to your browser and phone, add them to playlists, sync them to your mobile devices for offline listening, and so on.
 If you need to edit the metadata (like artist name or cover art) on any of the files you've imported, right-click on the file in your browser and choose Edit info.

-Those are three of the biggest streaming services covered, but you'll find a local file import option in most of the other music apps out there - you can load up your own MP3s in Amazon Music and Deezer, for instance, though at the moment it doesn't look like Tidal supports a similar feature.
+Those are three of the biggest streaming services covered, but you'll find a local file import option in most of the other music apps out there - you can load up your own MP3s in Amazon Music (opens in new tab) and Deezer (opens in new tab), for instance, though at the moment it doesn't look like Tidal supports a similar feature.